Master of Arts in Teacher Education

 Accreditation

-We are accredited by the Council for the Accreditation of Educator Preparation in the following teaching areas: Elementary Education (K-6), English Language Arts (Secondary Grades 7-12), Mathematics (Secondary Grades 7-12), Science (Secondary Grades 7-12), Social Studies (Secondary Grades 7-12), and Special Education Generalist (Ages 5-21).
+We are accredited by the Council for the Accreditation of Educator Preparation in the following teaching areas: Elementary Education (K-6), English Language Arts (Secondary Grades 7-12), Mathematics (Secondary Grades 7-12), Science (Secondary Grades 7-12), and Social Studies (Secondary Grades 7-12).
 For details and documentation, visit TEP CAEP Accreditation.